-Take a stroll through the enchanting alleys of Taipa Village
+Take a stroll through the colourful alleys of Macau’s Taipa Village and explore its many restaurants, snack stalls, souvenir stores and more…

-Taipa Village is a great day trip destination if you are looking for something for everyone!
-It’s located close to the Cotai strip (casino central) and yet it’s a charming, rustic neighbourhood that retains a real historical feel.
-The enchanting alleys of Taipa Village are filled with traditional Chinese shops, beautifully colored colonial villas, stunning churches, ancient temples and huge amounts of restaurants and a very vibrant snack street.
+Taipa Village is a great day trip destination — there’s something for everyone!
+It’s a stone’s throw away from the casino-lined Cotai strip, yet it’s a quaint rustic neighbourhood that retains a real historical feel to it.
+Taipa Village’s charming alleys are filled with old walk-up residential homes, traditional Chinese shops, vibrantly painted pastel villas, grandiose churches, ancient temples, huge amounts of restaurants, and a very vibrant snack street.

-The iconic Macau snack!
-The delicious but simple Pork Chop Bun or “Chu Pa Bao” as we locals call it.
-Although you can find pork chop buns on almost every corner of the city and few places in Taipa Village, Tai Lei Loi Kei, is allegedly the origin of this genius invention, is one of the more famous stalls and well worth the short line up.
-Don’t worry — the line moves quick and its delicious!
+Everyone knows about this iconic Macau snack!
+The delicious but simple Pork Chop Bun (or “Chu Pa Bao” as locals call it!) is found on almost every corner of the city including a few places in Taipa Village.
+Allegedly, Tai Lei Loi Kei is the origin of this delicious street snack.
+There will be a queue, but don’t worry — the line moves quickly and it’s well worth the wait!

 Portuguese Egg Tart